akshayvaidya1995/akshayvaidya1995/README.md

 - 👋 Hi, I’m Akshay Vaidya, my passion is exploring horizon of new technologies in the field of Web Development and Software Artichecture.
-- 👀 I’m interested in Full Stack Web Development and Cloud-Native application Development.
+- 👀 I’m interested in Full Stack and Cloud-Native serverless application Development.
 - 🌱 I’m currently learning MERN Stack and Microservices.
 - 💞️ I’m looking to collaborate on any web and cloud technologies.
 - 📫 Reach me on [Linkedin](https://www.linkedin.com/in/akshay-vaidya-56a139253/)